 In the early 1990s, as part of my graduate research in Housing & Identity, I studied the residents of the first 20 loft condominium conversions in Toronto to examine how their physical homes were a reflection of their personalities, and how they valued the space of their home as a means of self-expression in differing ways.

-Surveying the residents of Toronto's first 250 lofts to determine who they were, what they did, and their psychographic profiles, I discovered that around one third of the respondents living in these buildings (situated in what were considered to be marginal locations at the time) could be classified as Artists engaged in photography, sculpture, and painting; another third were creative professionals operating in the fields of media, design ,and fashion, and the final third were white collar professionals occupied in health care, finance, and technology.
+Surveying the residents of Toronto's first 250 lofts to determine who they were, what they did, and their psychographic profiles, I discovered that around one third of the respondents living in these buildings (situated in what were considered to be marginal locations at the time) could be classified as Artists engaged in photography, sculpture, and painting; another third were creative professionals operating in the fields of media, design, and fashion, and the final third were white-collar professionals occupied in health care, finance, and technology.
 To my surprise, the points of view by which each of these groups reconciled their living environments were surprisingly different.

 I discovered the Artists living in their lofts were less invested in the appearance of their homes, and much more concerned with the spatial capacity to create their art.
 Their spaces were less adorned, fitted in basic finishes, and in habitable condition (think: concrete floors, a simple laminate kitchen, and a white 3-piece bath).
 Whereas their art was the vehicle for self-expression, the space was about utility and function.

 It was the mirror opposite for the second third of my research, who were the creative professionals.
-This segment of owners were highly absorbed and engaged in their ability to design and modify the space to reflect who they were creatively.
+This segment of owners was highly absorbed and engaged in their ability to design and modify the space to reflect who they were creatively.
 This group invested a significant portion of their time, income, and skills in customizing their lofts to reflect their identity.
 Their one-of-a-kind lofts (think: chef's kitchens featuring a Garland gas range, floating mezzanine bedrooms, and glass block washrooms) were physical incubators of progressive, liberated self-expression; their homes were their personal masterpieces.

-The white collar professionals, who appreciated high design, shared a commitment to self-expression similar to the creative professionals.
+The white-collar professionals, who appreciated high design, shared a commitment to self-expression similar to the creative professionals.
 However, lacking the skills to create it, they preferred to purchase their lofts ready-made and demonstrate their identity through its contents.
 They either hired designers to create their mise-en-scene or they shopped for the latest objets and contemporary art (think: high-end electronic media equipment, pool tables, humidors, and framed cell animation) to serve as status-markers and to showcase their cultivated commitment to trends and styles.
 This group chose loft living to symbolize both their subscription to modern living and their rejection of traditional housing forms.
 The more affluent the occupant, the more likely their loft was of a quality and calibre worthy of a magazine feature.

-These market segments - the framework for the original 'loft lifestyle' - underscores how individual a property search can be today, and how the same space can afford not only different purposes, but different meanings.
+These market segments - the framework for the original 'loft lifestyle' - underscores how individual a property search can be today, and how the same space can afford not only different purposes but different meanings.
 Here is an informative past post on how to construct your own property matrix when on the house hunt: How To Search For Your Next Property Purchase.

 So - how do you spot the differences between hard and soft lofts in order to slide their criteria into your matrix?
 Read on!